Amjad Ali (Pakistani politician)

 Amjad Ali is a Pakistani politician who is the current Provincial Minister of Khyber Pakhtunkhwa for Mines and Minerals Development, in office since 29 August 2018.
 He had been a member of the Provincial Assembly of Khyber Pakhtunkhwa from August 2018 till January 2023.

 Previously, he was a member of the Provincial Assembly of Khyber Pakhtunkhwa from May 2013 to May 2018.

 Early life and education

-He was born on 4 October 1973 in Swat District, Pakistan.
+He was born on 4 October 1973 in village Zarkhila of Shamozai area of Barikot TehsilSwat District, Pakistan.His father Muzaffar Ali was a school teacher and later became principalbefore retirement.
+He belongs to a well known family.